LNReader/lnreader/CONTRIBUTING.md

 ## Setting up your environment

-After forking to your own github org or account, do the following steps to get started:
+After forking to your own GitHub org or account, do the following steps to get started:

 ```bash
 # clone your fork to your local machine